Powerlearnproject/se-day1-assignment-saladin2468/README.md

 * Unlocking Potential: By understanding prompt engineering techniques, you can unlock the full potential of AI models, pushing them to generate more sophisticated and nuanced outputs.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+* Vague Prompt: "Write a story about a robot."
+This prompt is vague because it lacks specific details about the story's setting, characters, plot, or theme.
+It leaves the AI model with too much freedom, which could lead to an unfocused or uninteresting story.
+* Improved Prompt: "Write a short story about a sentient robot who is struggling to understand human emotions.
+The robot is tasked with working in a hospital, interacting with patients and their families.
+The story should be written in a realistic and emotionally-driven style."
+* This improved prompt is more effective because it provides clear and specific details about the story's elements:
+* * Character: A sentient robot
+  * * Setting: A hospital
+    * * Plot: Struggling to understand human emotions
+      * * Theme: Human connection
+        * * Style: Realistic and emotionally-driven